python/cpython/Doc/library/ctypes.rst

 All these classes can be instantiated by calling them with at least one argument, the pathname of the shared library.
-If you have an existing handle to an already loaded shared library, it can be passed as the ``handle`` named parameter, otherwise the underlying platforms :c:func:`!dlopen` or :c:func:`LoadLibrary` function is used to load the library into the process, and to get a handle to it.
+If you have an existing handle to an already loaded shared library, it can be passed as the ``handle`` named parameter, otherwise the underlying platforms :c:func:`!dlopen` or :c:func:`~LibraryLoader.LoadLibrary` function is used to load the library into the process, and to get a handle to it.

 The *mode* parameter can be used to specify how the library is loaded.
 For details, consult the :manpage:`dlopen(3)` manpage.
 On Windows, *mode* is